 If you want to add a "Menu Description" to another drop-down column, you just have to click on the respective column and then, activate the "Menu Description" option for it.

-These descriptions work the same way as a Text element, so you can add links to them, or change their color, font type/size, etc. You can style the "Menu Descriptions" if you access them: either by clicking directly on them, or selecting them from the "Currently Styling" section; and then, use their "Main Options" from the left sidebar.
+These descriptions work similar to Text elements, so you can change their color, font type/size, etc. You can style the "Menu Descriptions" if you access them: either by clicking directly on them, or selecting them from the "Currently Styling" section; and then, use their "Main Options" from the left sidebar.

 However, please keep in mind that Menu Descriptions cannot be styled separately.
 This means that if you style or change something on one of them, then, those changes will be applied to every "Menu Description" that you have for your drop-down (including the ones you add in the future).